markholloway/markholloway.github.io/_posts/2018-12-22-twilio-sms-curl.md

 ---
 layout: post
-title: Send texts from your Twilio number using BASH and curl with macOS or Linux
+title: Send texts from your Twilio number using BASH and curl with macOS, Linux, and Windows
 tags: [twilio,bash]
 ---

-The `curl` utiliy is a powerful command line program bundled with `macOS` and `Linux`.
+The `curl` utiliy is a powerful command line program bundled with `macOS` and `Linux`. `Windows` users should [download](https://gitforwindows.org) [`GIT SCM`](https://gitforwindows.org) which includes `GIT BASH` and the curl program.
 The following script provides a quick method to send text messages from a `Twilio` phone number to a mobile device.
 This is ideal for development and testing.

 <!--more-->